mahlet aklu - program director, executive education

 Mahlet has over ten years of experience in Executive Education at Harvard Kennedy School.
 Her programs have focused on innovation, leadership and management, public policy and public financial management.
 Mahlet has worked with program participants from all corners of the world and from multiple sectors, including federal, state and local, private and non-profit.

 Prior to the Kennedy School, Mahlet worked in social services in Virginia, investigating cases of child abuse and neglect and providing comprehensive services to children and their families.
 She also worked in California, making medical, financial and other decisions on behalf of low-income elderly.
-Mahlet holds a B.A. and M.A. in Social Work.
+Mahlet holds a Bachelor of Arts and a Master of Arts in Social Work.

 Anna burgess - program coordinator, content & communications